Double Star Calculator - Technical Documentation

 The core algorithm uses a variance-summation model.
 The Evidence Indicator "E" is defined by a Gaussian kernel multiplied by a normalization pre-factor that accounts for the relative weight of the measurement uncertainty.

-E = s 0 s 0 2 + σ 2 exp ( Δ x 2 s 0 2 + σ 2 )
+E = s 0 s 0 2 + σ 2 e ( Δ x 2 s 0 2 + σ 2 )

 Normalization Pre-factor: This term term of the equation above acts as a data-quality weight.
-It has two critical functions:
+It has two functions:

 Impact of Measurement Uncertainty (σ)